 What is the full form of FAX?

 The full form of FAX is Facsimile.
 It is a telephone transmission, via a phone line, of a scanned copy of images and text printed on paper, transmitted between two people.
-The computer used to transfer original electronically or replicated scanned documents through the telephone network is termed a fax device.
+The device used to transfer original electronically or replicated scanned documents through the telephone network is termed a fax device.

 A brief history of FAX

 In the twenty-first century, when the technological advance email came into existence, the fax technology turned out to be out of date.
-A brief history of FAX is
+A brief history of FAX is as follows:

 Working principle of FAX

 - The FAX machine is a complete scanner & printer set.

 - The scanner examines the page first and transforms it into a fixed graphic image, then converts it to a bitmap and sends it via a telephone line through audio frequency.

 - The receiving device interprets the signals and prints the reconstructed image on paper.